Kong/insomnia-mockbin/README.md

 Run the following command and push the newly created commit into your PR.
 This will bump commit and tag, you will need to push this to the remote, which trigger the release action upon merging the PR.

-Please note that separate branches are currently maintained for cloud mocks and self hosted mocks.
-Merging to the default branch or creating a tag on a commit on the default branch will result in the cloud mock server image being published.
-Merging to the `self-hosted` branch of creating a tag on a commit on the `self-hosted` branch (please use the format v.x.x.x-self-hosted in this case) will result in the self-hosted mock server image being published.

 ```sh
 npm version patch
 git push origin tag <tag_name>